toptal/haste-server/README.md

 * Be really simple
 * Be easy to set up and use
 * By default, don't require any external database
+* API-driven

+Haste works really well with a little utility called haste-client, allowing you to do things like:

+`cat something | haste`

+which will output a URL to share, or

+`cat something | haste | pbcopy`

+to copy the URL to the clipboard.

 ## Installation